XML schema collections (SQL Server)

 Applies to: SQL Server (all supported versions) Azure SQL Database

-As described in the topic, xml (Transact-SQL), SQL Server provides native storage of XML data through the xml data type.
+As described in the xml (Transact-SQL) article, SQL Server provides native storage of XML data through the xml data type.
 You can optionally associate XSD schemas with a variable or a column of xml type through an XML schema collection.
 The XML schema collection stores the imported XML schemas and is then used to do the following:

 Validate XML instances